 Occasional Consumer: Make It Easy, Take It Easy

-For the consumer who consumes cannabis on a semi-regular basis, a higher dose beverage in the 20 mg range would likely be a good fit.
-Think of every 5 to10 mg of cannabis in a beverage as one serving.
-As is true with the Canna-Curious consumer, the first time you try a new infused beverage, drink half, and see how you feel; the rest is up to you!
+For someone who consumes cannabis on a semi-regular basis, splitting a higher dose beverage into smaller doses would likely be a good fit.
+Depending on your tolerance, think of every 5 to 10 mg of cannabis in a beverage as one serving.
+As is true with the Canna-Curious consumer, the first time you try a new infused beverage, drink half and see how you feel; the rest is up to you!